 Importantly, many of the participants were able to disregard content that was either irrelevant to them, potentially harmful to their bodies, or simply ‘boring’.

-The researchers concluded that health education can be enhanced by learning from the ways in which young people access, select and use digital health technologies.
+The researchers concluded that health education and youth health in general can be enhanced by learning from the ways in which young people access, select and use digital health technologies.